jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings.md

 * skip\_check\_for\_empty\_folders

-After a run is complete, the program will do a check (and remove) any empty folders in the download folder.
+After a run is complete, the program will do a check (and remove) any empty files and folders in the download and scan folder.

-Setting this to true will remove this functionality.
+Setting this to true will disable this functionality.

 ***